Stewart Murdoch: Ross County

-On 17 June 2015, Ross County confirmed the signing of Murdoch on a two-year deal.
-He made his Ross County debut against Celtic on 1 August 2015, in a 2–0 defeat.
-Murdoch then scored his first Ross County goal, scoring the second goal in a 3–1 win against Hamilton Academical on 12 December 2015.
-Murdoch won the 2015–16 Scottish League Cup with Ross County who defeated Hibernian in the final 2–1 on 13 March 2016, coming on as a 79th-minute substitute for Ian McShane.
+By December, however, Murdoch found his playing time, coming from the substitute bench.
+Murdoch won the Scottish League Cup with Ross County who defeated Hibernian in the final 2–1 on 13 March 2016, coming on as a 79th-minute substitute for Ian McShane.
 On 24 April 2016, he scored his second Ross County goal scoring the equaliser in a 1–1 draw with Celtic.
-At the end of the 2015–16 season, Murdoch was released by Ross County on 13 June 2016, after making 34 appearances in all competitions and scoring 2 goals.
+At the end of the 2015–16 season, he made 34 appearances and scored 2 goals in all competitions.

+Murdoch was released by Ross County on 13 June 2016.